-NOTE: Opening the scanner unit during the aging procedure will result in an error.
-If you perform this aging procedure with the scanner unit opened, the equipment will slowly age the carriage resulting in an error after completion of the aging.
+NOTE: Opening the top cover or the control panel during the aging procedure will result in an error.
+If you perform this aging procedure with either of them opened, the equipment will slowly age the carriage resulting in an error after completion of the aging.